kyjung2357/specular-differentiation/docs/api/ode.md

 The result contains numerical data only.
 Plotting, table generation, event handling, and dense output are intentionally outside this API.

-The [scalar ODE examples](../examples/ode/index.md) reproduce the six numerical experiments discussed in the manuscript.
+The [Scalar ODE](../examples/ode/scalar.md) page reproduces the six numerical experiments discussed in the manuscript.

 ## Unscaled specular Euler methods